terminusdb/terminuscms-docs/how-to/use-collaboration-features/with-javascript-client/time-travel.md

 }
 ```
 ## Get the branch commits list starting by a specific timestamp

+You can also get a list of commits from a specific timestamp.
+The timestamp can be obtained from the log -

 ```js
 const getCommitsByTime= async () => {